revl/vcf_scanner/README.md

 ## Features

-* This parser allows for input reading to be done in a separate thread so that reading and parsing can happen in parallel.
+* This parser leaves it to the caller to load the input data into memory buffers.
+As a result, the parser is non-blocking.
+The caller can choose to read input data in a separate thread so that reading and parsing happens in parallel.
-* VCF fields that present no interest to the caller are skipped and not parsed.
+* The caller decides which VCF fields to parse.
+Fields that present no interest to the caller are skipped and not parsed.
 * Very few bytes in the input buffer are accessed more than once.
 * Memory is allocated frugally.
 * The library is header-only with no external dependencies.